Difference Between Motul RBF 600 Vs 660: Which Is Best In 2022?

 Boiling Temperature

-Another key difference between these two brake fluids is their boiling temperature.
-However both of them are made on the same substance, but they aren’t the same because of their boiling temperature.
+However both of them are made of the same substance, but they aren’t the same because of their boiling temperature.

-Racing brake fluid should have the ability to take the heat generated from many braking.
 In this case, 600 fluids can make the job done before reaching boiling point at 312 degrees Celsius.

-Especially the feature makes it much better than DOT 5.1 non-silicone based brake fluid.
-Conversely, 660 brake fluids are even better if you compare with 600 fluids as it is rated to boil at 325 degree Celsius or 617 degrees Fahrenheit.
+Conversely, 660 brake fluids are even better if you compare them with 600 fluids as it is rated to boil at 325 degree Celsius or 617 degrees Fahrenheit.

 However both of the brake fluid promotes effective brake in extreme conditions and reduce air entrance for brake cooling, but 660 brake fluids will be better because of their slightly higher performance.